 - Deducting this number of days from the deadline (above) gives you the day you need to get your first draft in to your committee members.

 Obviously, this is an extremely explicit algorithm.
 However, if you want to follow some other procedure, it would be wise to clear it with your committee chair first.

 It’s also a good idea to get multiple personal deadlines for small bits of the M.A. paper, and send these bits to your committee.
 For example, prepare an introduction/lit review over the summer, and let your committee read it, before writing the rest of the M.A. paper.

 4. What If I am late for the departmental deadline?

 If you miss the department deadline, the faculty is fully entitled to require you to leave the program at the end of the quarter.
 The missed deadline, being official, counts as sufficient justification for doing this.

-Another thing to do after you finish your M.A. is to form your Doctoral Guidance Committee and start thinking about dissertation topics.
+Another thing to do after you finish your M.A. paper is to form your Doctoral Guidance Committee and start thinking about dissertation topics.

 A third thing is to make sure the world can see your work.
 You can do this is by posting it to your own website and sending it as a .pdf to the Graduate Student Affairs Officer, who will make sure it gets posted on the Department’s M.A. page.